-The items on our menu of outcomes are not entirely discrete (in other words, they may overlap to some extent), nor are they all-encompassing.
+The items on our menu of outcomes may overlap to some extent, and they are not all-encompassing.
 Many interventions may produce more than one type of outcome, and some may produce outcomes that aren’t captured by the categories on our menu.
-Nevertheless, we have found these categories useful for conceptualizing the primary avenues by which charities and interventions create change for animals.
+Nevertheless, we have found these categories useful for conceptualizing the primary avenues by which charities implement interventions to create change for animals.

 Theory of Change Diagrams for Charities